Best Bingo Sites – Player Promotions

 A few slots tournaments are run differently and these can be worthwhile for anyone to enter:

 - Ones where the win is determined by the biggest win, or biggest percentage win, in (for instance) any 20 consecutive spins instead of by total spend.
 The big spenders still have an advantage because they play many more spins, but it is possible that it could be won by someone who just does the 20 spins at the minimum stake that is required to qualify.
 This type of slots tournament is found at Relax Gaming bingo sites.

 - Ones where there is a prize draw, bonus code, sharepot, free spins or other form of consolation prize for everyone who enters and meets the minimum requirement (as well as a leaderboard for the big spenders).
-Some of the Ignite slots tournaments have this feature.

 - Head to head tournaments where there is a choice of 2 slots and whichever slot has the biggest total spend wins, with a sharepot or bonus code for everyone who meets the minimum spend requirement on the winning slot (and sometimes a smaller sharepot or bonus code for those who met the minimum spend requirement on the losing slot).

 Bingo Tournaments / Chat Tournaments

 These are all about collecting bingo wins, and the ticket price of the game and the size of the prize are irrelevant.
 With a chat tournament the time period tends to be short – even as little as an hour – and participants generally have to stay in the bingo room for the duration to score points for their team.
 With longer lasting tournaments players are assigned to a team which they remain in for the duration, and there is usually some rule about the minimum number of games you need to play to remain on the team.